joshuahwfwEE/axis_insert_timing_system/README.md

 in advance
-if you want to analysis native video stream: use nt_video_detector
-if you want to analysis axi video stream: use axis_video_detector
+if you want to analysis native video stream: use hsvs_video_cnt if you want to analysis axi video stream: use axis_video_detector